 not before they blow themselves up, but before they discover a much better technology

 that works much faster?

-In fact, if we really work with alpha and theta waves, we may discover that
+In fact, if we really work with alpha and theta brain frequencies, we may discover

 regardless of their interstellar locations.

 Telepathy may already be the great connector of truly intelligent, advanced specie